The Omicron Covid-19 variant is raising concerns amid the holiday travel season, but there's no need to panic just yet, experts say - KESQ

 The Omicron variant of Covid-19 is raising the concerns of health officials amid the busy holiday travel season, but there is no need to panic just yet as the potential impact of the newly detected strain remains unknown, experts say.

+“And also remember: We’ve not seen any evidence that Omicron produces more severe disease than any of the other variants.”

-The Omicron variant, which was first identified in South Africa, was deemed a variant of concern by the World Health Organization Friday — sounding a heightened alarm globally over the state of the coronavirus pandemic, which has spanned nearly two years.
+The Omicron variant, which was first identified in South Africa, was deemed a variant of concern by the World Health Organization on Friday.

 In response, many countries, including the US, moved urgently in implementing travel bans.
 Besides South Africa, the newly identified variant has been detected in Australia, the UK, Germany, Israel, Italy, the Czech Republic and Hong Kong.

-But Dr. Anthony Fauci told NBC Saturday that he would “not be surprised” if the Omicron variant is already in the US.
+But Dr. Anthony Fauci told NBC Saturday that he would “not be surprised” if the Omicron variant was already in the US.

 “We have not detected it yet, but when you have a virus that is showing this degree of transmissibility and you’re having travel-related cases they’ve noted in other places already, when you have a virus like this, it almost invariably is going to go all over,” Fauci said.